-- 1. Background - 1.1 This Updating Procedure sets out the way in which EY will communicate changes to this Processor Policy to the European supervisory authorities, Controllers, data subjects and to the EY Network entities bound by this Processor Policy. - 2.
-Material changes - 2.1 EY will communicate in advance any material changes to this Processor Policy to the Information Commissioner's Office ("ICO") and any other relevant European supervisory authorities as soon as reasonably practicable. - 2.2 Where a change to this Processor Policy materially affects the conditions under which EY processes personal data on behalf of a Controller under the terms of the contract or other binding document EY has with that Controller, EY will communicate the proposed change to the Controller before it is implemented, and with sufficient notice to enable the affected Controller to object.
+- 1. Background - 1.1 This Updating Procedure sets out the way in which EY will communicate changes to this UK Processor Policy to the ICO, Controllers, data subjects and to the EY Network entities bound by this UK Processor Policy. - 2.
+Material changes - 2.1 EY will communicate in advance any material changes to this UK Processor Policy to the ICO as soon as reasonably practicable. - 2.2 Where a change to this UK Processor Policy materially affects the conditions under which EY processes personal data on behalf of a Controller under the terms of the contract or other binding document EY has with that Controller, EY will communicate the proposed change to the Controller before it is implemented, and with sufficient notice to enable the affected Controller to object.
 The Controller may then suspend the transfer of personal data to EY and terminate its relationship with EY, in accordance with the terms of its contract or other binding document with EY. - 3.
-Administrative changes - 3.1 EY will communicate changes to this Processor Policy, which are administrative in nature (including changes in the list of EY Network entities) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure, to the ICO and other relevant supervisory authorities at least once a year.
-EY will also provide a brief explanation of the reasons for any notified changes to this Processor Policy. - 4.
-Communicating changes to the Processor Policy - 4.1 EY will communicate all changes to this Processor Policy, whether administrative or material in nature, to the EY Network entities bound by this Processor Policy, and material changes to the Controller and data subjects who benefit from this Processor Policy. - 4.2 Communication internally will be via the EY internal communications process which comes from the EY Global Leader, Risk Management and the EY Global Vice Chair and General Counsel, cascading down to the Area Privacy Leaders, Regional Privacy Leaders and General Counsel's Offices, and Local Privacy Leaders and Local General Counsel's Offices.
+Administrative changes - 3.1 EY will communicate changes to this UK Processor Policy, which are administrative in nature (including changes in the list of EY Network entities) or which have occurred as a result of a change of applicable data protection law in the UK, through any legislative, court or the ICO measure, to the ICO at least once a year.
+EY will also provide a brief explanation of the reasons for any notified changes to this UK Processor Policy. - 4.
+Communicating changes to the UK Processor Policy - 4.1 EY will communicate all changes to this UK Processor Policy, whether administrative or material in nature, to the EY Network entities bound by this UK Processor Policy, and material changes to the Controller and data subjects who benefit from this UK Processor Policy. - 4.2 Communication internally will be via the EY internal communications process which comes from the EY Global Leader, Risk Management and the EY Global Vice Chair and General Counsel, cascading down to the Area Privacy Leaders, Regional Privacy Leaders and General Counsel's Offices, and Local Privacy Leaders and Local General Counsel's Offices.
 Such communication includes publication on EY's intranet and on EY's external site: ey.com/bcr. - 4.3 EY will communicate to the ICO any substantial changes to the list of EY Network entities once a year.
-Otherwise, EY will communicate an up-to-date list of entities to the ICO and any other relevant European supervisory authorities when required. - 5.
-Logging changes to the Processor Policy - 5.1 This Processor Policy contains a change log which sets out the date on which this Processor Policy is revised and the details of any revisions that have been made. - 5.2 The Global Privacy Leader will maintain an up-to-date list of the EY Network entities this Processor Policy is applicable to.
-EY will ensure that all new EY Network entities are bound by this Processor Policy before a transfer of personal data to them takes place.
+Otherwise, EY will communicate an up-to-date list of entities to the ICO. - 5.
+Logging changes to the UK Processor Policy - 5.1 This UK Processor Policy contains a change log which sets out the date on which this UK Processor Policy is revised and the details of any revisions that have been made. - 5.2 The Global Privacy Leader will maintain an up-to-date list of the EY Network entities this UK Processor Policy is applicable to.
+EY will ensure that all new EY Network entities are bound by this UK Processor Policy before a transfer of personal data to them takes place.
 Each EY Network entity will maintain an up-to-date list of all sub-processors it has appointed to process personal data on behalf of a Controller.